DUNE/computing-HWDB/_episodes/03-Setting-up-Types.md

 ## Tests

 For a given Item, there is a place to store Test results.
-Actually it doesn’t have to be a Test result.
-One could store there anything that is associated with that Item.
+Actually it doesn’t have to be a Test result.One could store there anything that is associated with that Item.
 It is Administrator’s job to create/define Test Types for each of your Component Types.
 And for a given Component Type, one could create multiple Test Types.
 Again we will go over how this is done later in this session.